Genesis 17:1-27

 - God affirms that He will make him fruitful.

-- The results of his fruitfulness will that his descendants will become exceedingly numerous.
+- The results of his faithfulness will be that his descendants will become exceedingly numerous.

 - God also predicts what we will see fulfilled in 25:12-16 that there will be 12 princes from him.